Gabriel2409/angular/readme.txt

   }

 Note : do not change the element through this, it is bad.
 Angular offers a better way to access the DOM

+---- projecting content with ng-content by default, what is between two components html tags is not shown.
+Except if you put a ng-content

+ex : in parent
+<app-child>Extra content</app-child>
+in child:
+<p>Regular content</p>
+<ng-content></ng-content>